The Sunchaser: Release

+The film had its world premiere in France where it was entered into competition at the 1996 Cannes Film Festival for the Palme D'Or.
 A theatrical release was intended, but the film fared so poorly with test audiences that it went straight to video in the United States.

-The film was entered into competition at the 1996 Cannes Film Festival where it was nominated for the Palme D'Or.
+According to composer Maurice Jarre, the film was blocked from receiving the Special Jury Prize by Francis Ford Coppola, who was head of the jury that year:

+"Everybody from the Cannes organization loved the film and they wanted to give it Le Prix du Jury, but Francis Ford Coppola disliked Cimino and so the prize was given to another film."

 Critical reception

 The film received largely negative reviews.
 Todd McCarthy of Variety wrote, "Michael Cimino's return to filmmaking after a six-year layoff is a conceptually bold tale marked, in its execution, both by visceral intensity and dramatic sloppiness."
 Jo-Ann Pittman wrote in Film Directors that The Sunchaser had "a predictable and often laughable script.
 Not good considering it is a drama.
 The characters are stereotypical and the story again lacks direction.
 It attempts to handle too many stories at one time.
-The New Age mystical healing waters are cliche as is the kidnapper/victim story."
+The New Age mystical healing waters are cliché as is the kidnapper/victim story."
 Leonard Maltin gave the film one and a half stars: "Misbegotten mess tries to touch all trendy bases, scrambling American Indian mysticism, 'New Age' theories and buddy-movie clichés into the format of a road movie."